Equivariant Structure on Smash Powers: Organization

-In Chapter \(3\) we study fixed point spectra of finite smash powers of orthogonal spectra.
-First we recall some general results about filtrations of smash powers of cell complexes.
-Next we recollect some results about geometric fixed point spectra.
-In particular we review results of Kro stating that geometric fixed points commute with restriction to subgroups.
-The main result \ref{relativeversion} of this chapter is quite technical.
-It is both used in the construction of model structures on the category of commutative orthogonal \(G\)-ring-spectra and in the identification of geometric fixed points of a smash-power as a smash-power \ref{geomScofib}.
+In Chapter~\ref{ch:finsmashcom} we study the equivariant properties of \emph{finite} smash powers (categorical tensors) of a commutative orthogonal ring-spectrum $A$ indexed on a space $X$.
+The main result of this chapter, Theorem~\ref{relativeversion}, gives a detailed equivariant description of the cells present in smash powers.
+It is both used in the construction of model structures on the category of commutative orthogonal \(G\)-ring-spectra and in the identification of geometric fixed points of a smash-power as a smash-power~\ref{geomScofib}.
+Here our choice of model structure is seen to be crucial in the sense that we retain full equivariant control over the smash powers.
+We end the chapter by giving the foundations necessary for moving from the finite case to more general topological spaces.

-In Chapter \(4\) we introduce the Loday functor as the categorical tensor of a commutative orthogonal ring-spectrum and a space.
-This is a kind of smash-power with a topological space as exponent.
-We use the results of Chapter \(3\) to equip the Loday functor with the structure needed to construct covering homology, that is, a generalized version of topological cyclic homology.
-We end the chapter by comparing to the construction of covering homology in \cite{BCD}.